-When focusing on the feedback of individual customers, make sure you include in your surveys open ended questions.
-This approach will let you drill down on the feedback and uncover the root causes of issues.
+When focusing on the feedback of individual customers, make sure you include in your surveys open-ended questions.
+This approach will let you drill down on the feedback and uncover the root causes of the issues.

 4. Turn feedback into action

 Collecting customer feedback is the first step.
 The second step is to crunch the data to gain actionable insights and improve your business.
 Feedback has the most value when it affects change in different areas of your business.
-It is important to react to negative feedback, but it is, equally, as important to be proactive and let data-driven decision-making impact your daily operations and future plans.
+It is essential to react to negative feedback, but it is equally as essential to be proactive and let data-driven decision-making impact your daily operations and future plans.

 Take advantage of the customer feedback process and evaluate the feedback you are receiving.
-Based on it, try to figure out where you have excelled and in which areas you need to do better in the future.
-If your customers are having issues with your product or service, develop new features.
+Based on it, try to figure out where you have excelled and which areas you need to do better in the future.
+If your customers have issues with your product or service, develop new features.
 If they complain about long wait times in customer service, train your agents to solve issues faster.
-The bottom line: do something.
+The bottom line: Do something.